petrukhnov/roboarm2018.makerobots.eu/README.md

   b) 3-5 direct links to pictures,
   c) short description.
 8. If < 100 submissions, then everyone will participate in live stream competition.
 If 100 or more submissions, best creations will be selected by judges.
 9. 2018-12-31 participate in live rounds.
-During match participant will controll arm with preffered method to complete tasks in given order.
+During match participant will control arm with preferred method to complete tasks in given order.
 Your date may vary based on your timezone.
 10. When final  match ended, and points are calculated, winner will be announced.
 11. Rewards will be send/delivered within 72 hours after winners announced.